 |Año||Equipo||LG||VB||HIP||Pro. de vel. del hit (mph)||Pro. de distancia (pies)||Pro. de vel. generada (mph)||Pro. del ángulo del lanzamiento (deg)||Pro. de altura (pies)|

-A's second baseman Jed Lowrie went 3-for-4 with a double, an RBI and a run Saturday at the Rangers.
+A's second baseman Jed Lowrie went 3-for-4 with a run and two RBIs vs. the White Sox on Wednesday.

 |2013||.290||18th in AL|